History of Troy, Alabama: Legacy of Charles Henderson

 Charles Henderson had many contributions to Troy, but his greatest occurred while he was mayor.
 He proposed that Troy acquire electric lights but that it form its own electric company to produce the new phenomenon.
-In his first term, he established an electric company in Troy's government May 7, 1891, and his wife, Laura Montgomery Henderson, cut the lights on that evening for the first time.
+In his first term, he established an electric company in Troy's government May 7, 1891, and his wife, Laura Montgomery Henderson, put the lights on that evening for the first time.
 Down through the years, Troy has produced its own power, or bought power from the Pea River Power Company (a Charles Henderson enterprise), the Rural Electric Cooperative, Alabama Power, and is currently buying power from Constellation, an Exelon Company.

 In 1906, Charles Henderson built his home on College Street adjacent to his family home.
 Within a 100-yard distance on this street lived, at one time or the other, two United States congressmen and brothers, Oliver C. Wiley and Ariosto A. Wiley; one chief justice of the Alabama Supreme Court, Lucien Gardner; the man who established Liberty National Life Insurance Company as one of the foremost insurance companies in the nation, Frank Park Samford; the founder of Golden Flake, Sloan Bashinsky; and the adjutant general of the Alabama National Guard under Governor Henderson, Graph Hubbard.
 It's hard to imagine another community street in Alabama that generated this much influence.

 Even though establishing the electric business in Troy was Charles Henderson's most influential act for the city, his most famous contribution was the trust he established to foster education in Pike County and Troy.
 After his death in 1937, his will directed that a trust be established with the Troy Bank and Trust Company as trustee of $1 million of his wealth.
 After 20 years of accumulating income, the trust was to be used to foster education in Pike County and Troy by building and equipping schools "as may be needed."
 Then the trust was directed to build and operate a cripple children's hospital in Troy.

 Since Charles Henderson was thinking of the effects of polio and did not know that this disease would be eradicated by the Salk vaccine after his death, the courts were needed to clarify his will and trust as a cripple children's hospital was no longer needed.
 In point of fact, there is not one in Alabama today.
 The net result is that the Charles Henderson Child Health Care Center in Troy was built in lieu of a hospital.
 There is currently $41 million in the trust to operate the clinic, and the trust continues to grow every year.